Member Agreement for 2019

-Our CSA runs for twenty weeks, from June through October.
-A fall extension of 6 more weeks may be bought as as additional share option.
+Our CSA runs for twenty-six weeks, from June through November.
 Members are responsible for showing up at their chosen drop site each week to pick up your share of freshly harvested produce and add-ons.
-You will generally receive $25 worth of vegetables, equivalent to one grocery bag of produce.
+You will generally receive $25+ worth of vegetables, equivalent to one grocery bag of produce.
 Detailed information regarding pick-up is discussed below in Section 3.
 Variety and quantity may vary as described below in Section 2.

 B. Our Growing Practices

 The farms are either USDA Certified Organic or Farmers' Pledge.
 Organic produce is grown without using specific conventional pesticides, fertilizers made with synthetic ingredients or sewage sludge, bioengineering, or ionizing radiation.
 For more information about organic production please ask.
 We’d be happy to tell you more.
 We pay great attention to practicing sustainable farming methods and benefit from rich farm land and an abundance of fresh water sources.
 We are particularly nerdy about soil health.
 If you're curious about our farming practices, feel free to talk shop with us any time, or better yet, pay us a visit!